-I am thrived to share with you this amazing news!
+I am thrilled to share with you this amazing news!
 My fundraiser for The Susan G. Komen 3-Day® walk in Michigan this August to fight again breast cancer has been fully funded!!!
 What a journey!

 It all started 10 years ago.